What could be more comforting than a bowl of homemade Ham and Potato Soup?

 - pepper to taste

-- 1 1/3 cups light cream or half and half
+- 1 cup light cream or half and half

 - salt & pepper to taste

-- Cook onion in olive oil in a soup pot until tender, about 5 minutes.
+- Cook onion in butter in a soup pot until tender, about 5 minutes.

-- Add remaining ingredients except sour cream and cream.
+- Add remaining ingredients except cream, sour cream, & cornstarch.
 Bring to a boil, reduce heat and simmer 20 minutes or until potatoes are tender.

 Cheese can be added along with the sour cream.
 Remove from the heat and stir in until melted.
 For a thicker soup, combine equal parts cornstarch and water.
 Pour a little at a time into simmering soup while whisking to reach desired thickness.
 For a thinner soup, add additional chicken broth.